 Now Derek looks exasperated.
 “That’s typical, Stacey, because you always need to have control over everything.”
 He throws his hands up in the air.
 “But that’s fine.
 I don’t really want to take money from you anyway, but I might need to for a while, because keeping two separate households is going to be ridiculously expensive.”

 Stacey looks upset.
 “Don’t even think of asking me for alimony,” she says.
 “You know perfectly well that you could be earning a lot more money if you just put in a little more effort.”

 Derek rubs his eyes.
 “Look I have no plan to do that, but to be honest, I’m exhausted, and I’m not sure I can think straight anymore.
 We’ve done a lot today so maybe we should finish this up next time.”

 “Okay,” Stacey says, “but can we schedule another session right away?
 I want to keep moving forward.”

 They all agree on a date two weeks away.
 Ms. Smith suggests that they may want to meet with their attorneys before the next mediation session for feedback on what they have accomplished so far and answers to any other questions that they have.
 “Especially if there is an alimony issue here,” she adds.
 “We will want to be ready to address that next time.”

 Will Derek change his mind and ask Stacey for alimony?
 Stay tuned to find out in our next installment, coming soon.

 Considering mediation to settle your divorce?
 We can help.
-Please contact us to schedule your free consultation with one of our attorney mediators.
+Please contact us to schedule your initial consultation with one of our attorney mediators.